 One year and a few months ago, my air compressor APC-007B Silent II was completely broken, so I replaced it with the APC-002D, and I don’t have much trouble with the usual painting, but I feel that the power is insufficient for a large twin-engine with this mottling painting.
 There is no problem with the air discharge power.
 Rather, the compressor is running for a long time, so the body gets very hot.
-It’s rated running limit is 30 minutes, but I keep using it.
+Its rated running limit is 30 minutes, but I keep using it.
 I hate the possibility that the life of the compressor is getting shorter.
 Now that I think about it, I should have bought something with more power and larger tank capacity.

 There are some parts that I failed, but I wonder if this is OK.
 As a result of trial and error, in the case of fine blowing with an airbrush, only a retarder is added to the Mr. Color paint, and it is often blown with strong pressure.
 If the paint is thin, it is easy to control, but I have to blow the same part of it many times.
 Maybe it depends on each person because they have different skills and tastes.

 After finishing difficult mottling camouflage painting, UHU was completed.
-UHU is the nickname of this aircraft and it is a Eurasian eagle-owl.
+UHU is the nickname of this aircraft and it is a Eurasian eagle owl.
 I thought it was part of the aircraft model number.
 I wonder what kind of bird it is.
 It is quite cute.

 Tamiya explained that as the night bombing against Germany intensified, a new type of night fighter was needed and developed.
-The A-7 is the final version of He 219, which has improved high altitude performance.
+The A-7 is the final version of He 219, which has improved high-altitude performance.
 Armed with 2×20 mm and 4×30 mm machine guns, they were powerful.
 There was a case in which five Lancaster heavy bombers were shot down in one attack.

-Even though it was quite excellent aircraft, the total production of He219 was 268, so the final A-7 was probably quite small.
+Even though it was a quite excellent aircraft, the total production of He219 was 268, so the final A-7 was probably quite small.
 It seems that they prioritized the production of Bf110 and Ju88 which were already in mass production.

-Tamiya’s He 219 UHU kit is a modeler’s well thought out kit, and I could assemble it without any stress because the parts fit together even if the aircraft is big.
+Tamiya’s He 219 UHU kit is a modeler’s well-thought-out kit, and I could assemble it without any stress because the parts fit together even if the aircraft is big.
 I understand that this is called a masterpiece kit.